Copper tubing: Pinholes

 Pinhole leaks with pitting initiating on the exterior surface of the pipe can occur if copper piping is improperly grounded or bonded.
 The phenomenon is known technically as stray current corrosion or electrolytic pitting.
 Pin-holing due to poor grounding or poor bonding occurs typically in homes where the original plumbing has been modified; homeowners may find that a new plastic water filtration device or plastic repair union has interrupted the water pipe's electrical continuity to ground, when they start seeing pinhole water leaks after a recent install.
 Damage occurs rapidly, usually becoming obvious about six months after the ground interruption.
 Correctly installed plumbing appliances will have a copper bonding jumper cable connecting the interrupted pipe sections.
 Pinhole leaks from stray current corrosion can result in high plumbing bills and require the replacement of the entire water line.
 The cause is fundamentally an electrical defect, not a plumbing defect; once the plumbing damage is repaired, an electrician should promptly be consulted to evaluate the grounding and bonding of the entire plumbing and electrical systems.

-The difference between a ground and a bond is subtle.
+The difference between a ground and a bond is that bonding joins conductors to ensure they are at the same voltage, grounding joins conductors to electrodes that are at the local earth potential.
 See Ground, for a complete description.